GarmanGroup/RIDL/README.md

 The `LATERDATASET` section contains the information about the later (higher dose) dataset within the damage series.
 See the `INITIALDATASET` section above for details of the inputs to be specified.
 The main noticable difference for `LATERDATASET` is that multiple higher dose datasets can be processed successively within the same input file, by including comma-separated inputs within this section (see the input file example above).
 This is the recommended way to process a damage series comprising multiple higher dose datasets.

+**Note:**
+If running ```python runRIDL.py -i inputFile.txt --rigid``` to generate higher dose dataset coordinate models through RIDL (see section above), the `pdb2` input file information can be omitted, since this will be generated by RIDL itself and will be present in the new input file generated by RIDL in this step.

 The `PHASEDATASET` contains information of MTZ-format file from which the phases will be taken.
 These are required for generating Fourier difference maps at run time.
 The additional properties here are:

 Property | Description